janwilmake/uit/README.md

 It is important to note that each of these modules can be independently hosted as a cloudflare worker, but the spec doesn't require it to be hosted on Cloudflare per se, you can also host UIT modules in other runtimes, as long as it's compliant with the [UIT Protocol](#uit-protocol)

 Please also note that above diagrams showcase many modules that haven't don't exist yet, but could be beneficial to exist.
+By Open Sourcing UIT, I hope to empower developers to add the modules they need.

-## UIT Protocol
+# UIT Protocol

 The UIT Protocol is the convention that characterizes any UIT module.
 As can be seen in the diagrams above, any UIT module must be one of these 4 module types: